valerionew/Banana-Random-Number-Generator/README.md

 1. [Enclosure](#enclosure)

 ## Project status
-The current released hardware version is fully working.
+The current release is fully working.
-The software may need some work
 ## Hardware
 The hardware is based around the popular ATMega328P and the STS-5 (a.k.a.
 CTC-5) Geiger-Müller tube.
 ## Software